Moelwyn Hughes

-Goronwy "Ronw" Moelwyn Hughes (6 October 1897 – 1 November 1955), known as Moelwyn Hughes was a Welsh lawyer and a Liberal and Labour politician who was elected to two short terms as a Member of Parliament (MP).
+Goronwy "Ronw" Moelwyn Hughes, KC (6 October 1897 – 1 November 1955), known as Moelwyn Hughes was a Welsh lawyer and a Liberal and Labour politician who was elected to two short terms as a Member of Parliament (MP).

 Early life

-Born in Cardigan, Wales, Hughes was the son of J.G.
-Moelwyn Hughes (1866–1944) and his wife Mya (née Lewis).
+Born in Cardigan, Wales, Hughes was the son of J. G. Moelwyn Hughes (1866–1944) and his wife Mya (née Lewis).
 He had one sister and four brothers, including Emyr Alun Moelwyn-Hughes (1905–78), a distinguished physical chemist and academic author in the department of physical chemistry at Cambridge University.
 Rev Hughes was a Presbyterian minister who became Moderator of the General Assembly in 1936, and was a lyric poet, hymn writer, and philosopher.
 A pacifist and Liberal party supporter, he followed his son's later switch in political allegiance to Labour.

 The younger Hughes was educated at council and county schools in Cardigan, at the University College of Wales, Aberystwyth, and at Downing College, Cambridge, where he gained a First-Class Honours degree in Law.
 His family moved to Birkenhead in 1917, and Hughes was elected there as a local councillor.
 In 1922 he entered the bar on the Northern Circuit, and was later appointed as a Lecturer in International Law at the London School of Economics.
 He was made a K.C. in 1943.